-- Macroscopic and Microscopic features of CNS and PNS disease including intraoperative, surgical and post-mortem practice - Working with members of the Neuroscience MDT - Understand how to investigate potential genetic disorders in autopsy and surgical cases - Interpretation of molecular pathology results in the context of microscopic features, the clinical findings and associated opinion - Examination of CSF, muscle, nerve and ophthalmic samples - Demonstration of Neuropathological autopsy techniques - Understanding and identifying complications of neurosurgical (and related) care
+- macroscopic and microscopic features of CNS and PNS disease, including intraoperative, surgical and post-mortem practice - working with members of the neuroscience MDT - understanding how to investigate potential genetic disorders in autopsy and surgical cases - interpretation of molecular pathology results in the context of microscopic features, the clinical findings and associated opinion - examination of CSF, muscle, nerve and ophthalmic samples - demonstration of neuropathological autopsy techniques - understanding and identifying complications of neurosurgical (and related) care.

-8. Programme of Assessment
+8. Programme of assessment

-8.1 Purpose of Assessment
+8.1 Purpose of assessment